 The logo contains another element that reinforces this misconception: the phrase “MADE LIKE A GUN.”
 It forms an arch over the cannon, resembling a protective dome.
 The large letters, with sharp serifs, diagonal cuts, and angles where curves would typically be, evoke a sense of reliability, strength, and confidence.
 Royal Enfield was never involved in weaponry; the phrase “Made Like A Gun” was used solely to promote bicycles.
 The military style of the emblem is a remnant of the prestigious contract with the Royal Small Arms Factory.

 The edges of the ribbon are flanked by the words “SINCE 1901,” indicating the year the first Royal Enfield motorcycle was produced.
-At the bottom are five stars of varying sizes, symbolizing the high quality of the vehicles and reflecting their numerous successes in competitions.
+At the bottom are five stars of varying sizes, symbolizing the vehicles’ high quality and reflecting their numerous successes in competitions.
 The colors of the emblem are chosen to match the military theme.
 Still, the combination of the mustard-yellow circle with gray images and inscriptions is not ideal, as the pale elements are difficult to see against this background.

 1995 – 2014

-- Enlarged the initial letters, although the inscription is entirely in uppercase;
+- Enlarged the initial letters, although the inscription is entirely in uppercase.

 - Aligned the first word to the left and the second to the right;